incubation-center/B8-FullStack--Website--Group6/pollify-app/README.md

 ## How to run the project

-Navigate to the root directory of your the project.
+Navigate to the root directory of the project.
 Run the following command to install all dependencies:

 ### `npm install`

 ## Working on development mode

-Navigate to the root directory of your the project.
+Navigate to the root directory of the project.
 Run the following command:

 ### `npm start`